evanfloden/website-1/techexample.md

 Yes.

 - A little bit is more than nothing.
+- The lower the bar, the earlier in the process a CODE CHECK can occure (e.g. pre-review)
 - Exposure to reproducibility practices is key.
 - Nudging works.
-- Better get a certificate for small parts of the workflow than not doing any code checks.
+- Better get a certificate for small parts of the workflow than not doing any code checks - not everything needs to be checked.

 ### Why `make` ?